TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_lwip_cpsw.md

 ## Measuring the throughput using Iperf:

-- Once we get the ip after running the example, we can use following iperf command on windows to get the throughput.
+- Once we get the IP after running the example, we can use following iperf command on windows to get the throughput.
 	- iperf.exe -c 192.168.1.200 -r

 ## Sample output for iperf command